-- Please do not park on or opposite the zig-zag lines at the school gates, on the double yellow lines or on the pavement - Please encourage your child to use the pedestrian crossings - If collecting your child from the car park area, park and leave your car in a designated parking area and personally meet your child outside the school building.
+- Please do not park on or opposite the zig-zag lines at the school gates, on the double yellow lines or on the pavement - Please encourage your child to use the pedestrian crossings - If collecting your child from the car park area, park and leave your car in a designated parking area and personally meet your child outside the school building until they understand how to safeguard themselves around the busy carpark.
 Do not park in bays reserved for the disabled unless you have permission.
 Do not encourage your child to walk unsupervised across the car park - In the interests of the environment, please switch off engines whilst waiting in the car park